White, cream, brown, red, gold, silver, blue, black, tri-color

 Still, no dog is perfect for every prospective owner.
 Labradoodles require tons of daily exercise and mental stimulation, and failing to properly train and socialize one of these dogs can leave you with an over-excited ball of energy on a leash.

-But if you’re up for the day-to-day challenges of raising a Labradoodle and you’re willing to invest the time and money to purchase/adopt one responsibly, we see no reason to discourage readers from owning this hybrid pooch!
+But if you’re up for the day-to-day challenges of raising a Labradoodle and you’re alright to invest the time and money to purchase/adopt one responsibly, we see no reason to discourage readers from owning this hybrid pooch!

 Featured Image Credit: Lopolo, Shutterstock